 They enjoy getting high in the same way that people enjoy eating.
 They may feel entitled to it: “Hey, it’s been a tough day; I deserve a little pleasure.”

 When they are ready, they can take the onramp of substituting healthier pleasures, maybe even those yielding more pleasure and without substance abuse’s side effects.
-Examples include taking advantage of a creative outlet, such as music, theater, art, or writing, making new and better friends or renewing old ones, and trying healthier activities (for example, video games, binge-watching, sports, or exercise).
+Examples include taking advantage of a creative outlet, such as music, theater, art, or writing, making new and better friends or renewing old ones, and trying healthier activities (for example, video games, binge-watching, sports, or exercise.

 They opt for short-term pleasure even though it causes greater harm.

-One preventative strategy is to revisit all the suffering incurred from substance misuse.
+It may help to revisit all the suffering incurred from substance misuse.
 Examples include damaged family relationships, more unhappiness, less success, more embarrassment in your career.
 Perhaps there was a car accident they caused: Even if the victims were unhurt, at minimum, they experienced frustration in having to stop where they were going, perhaps wait for a tow truck, and then do without their car until it got fixed.
 Plus, if someone did get hurt, there’s the pain that they and their family suffered.

-Is it time for the individual in recovery to summon the good person within who can bring pleasure to others and more enduring happiness to themself?
+Is it time for the person in recovery to summon the good person within who can bring pleasure to others and more enduring happiness to themself?
 If not for themself, for their romantic partner or children?